Job Prospects... At a glance

 * Growth projections are based on the wider category “Food Process Workers”.

 The number of brewers in employment was stable from 2006 to 2013.
 There has been a trend in the industry for large breweries to employ fewer people due to automation and lower demand, but this has been offset by the rise of employment in many smaller breweries.
-Employment is projected to increase steadily in the foreseeable future, but due to the small size of the industry this is not likely to result in many new positions.
+Employment is projected to increase by a small number in the foreseeable future, but due to the small size of the industry this is not likely to result in many new positions.

 Source: Statistics NZ Census and MBIE projections